luismcsoul/the-sustainable-republic/README.md

 69. Any graduated person of any age would be able to study public administration from all the materials provided by the previous test cycles and further materials available.

-70. The first position available to be filled is the local secretary of education, health, defense, etc. (all the different ministries/careers of the executive power in the territory).
+70. The first position available to be filled is the local secretary of: education, health, defense, etc. (all the different ministries/careers of the executive power in the territory).

 71. The candidate obtaining the highest score, within each faculty/ministry career path, in the test gets assigned the position.